Journaling, gratitude, mindfulness, and introspection. What do all these things have in common?

 Don’t forget to live life outside of your journal

 Journaling is great.
-I think this section has made that very clear.
+I think this page has made that very clear.
 But – like everything – it’s possible to overdo it.

 One of my favorite writers – David Sedaris – has worded it beautifully: